masonrapa/CuteGurl/README.md

 # CuteGurl
-This is a python colored wallpaper for the CMD Terminal (U need to download STI)
+This is a python colored wallpaper for the CMD Terminal (U need to download STY)